10 ways to stress-test your small business idea, image of a woman thinking | Crunch

 They say an ounce of prevention is worth a pound of cure, and when it comes to going self-employed, that couldn’t be more true.
 That’s where the small business stress-test comes into play.

-It can be hard to curb your enthusiasm when you’ve got a small business idea in mind: you want to get going as soon as possible, register with HMRC, set yourself up with some free bookkeeping software, and start branding all your stationery with your new company logo.
+It can be hard to curb your enthusiasm when you’ve got a small business idea in mind: you want to get going as soon as possible, register with HMRC, set yourself up with some CrunchONE software, and start branding all your stationery with your new company logo.
 This excitement is understandable, but it could be blinding you.

 Is your small business idea really going to work?
 Will it earn you enough money to self-sustain?
 Are people looking for your product or service, and even if they are, how are you going to find them?
 All of these questions and more form a vital step on your path to self-employment: the all-important business stress test.